isabella232/OctoStyle/_pages/octopus-snippets.md

 title: Octopus snippets
 ---

-This page lists the preferred naming conventions for Octopus specific terms and contains reusable snippets of text that can be included in your repo.
+This page lists the preferred naming conventions for Octopus specific terms and reusable snippets of text that can be included in your text.

-The text snippets in this section are included from the [snippets repo](https://github.com/OctopusDeploy/snippets).
+The text snippets are included from the [snippets repo](https://github.com/OctopusDeploy/snippets) as a submodule that has [todo] also been added to the docs and blog repos.
 To include the snippets in the blog and the docs use the following syntax:

 ```
 !include <snippet-name>